-Ted Jenkins, Speech, Language, and Hearing Sciences
+Ted Jenkins, Speech, Language, and Hearing Sciences, 2016

-2010-present GradLab.
+2010-2016 GradLab.
 Weekly joint meeting of the graduate students in my lab and Dr. Letty on the structure and delivery of public presentations.

 Naigles' lab.
 Students present completed work, work in progress, and receive feedback students and postdoctoral fellows in my lab and Dr. Diane Lillo-Martin's lab.
 Students and faculty present work in various stages of development, alternating with discussion of recent articles of interest.
+The language of the meeting is American Sign Language.